Most people who fled California wildfire allowed to go home

 Helicopters dropped water on the fire during the night, and daylight allowed air tankers to drop long strips of fire retardant to box in the flames.

-The fire began in Los Padres National Forest as winds gusted to 30 mph and higher.
+The fire began in Los Padres National Forest as winds gusted to 30 mph (48 kph) and higher.

 Miryam Garcia, 21, and her mother, Norma Ramos, 47, fled their home as flames approached.